DataDog/documentation/content/en/synthetics/private_locations/_index.md

 Fill out your private location details:

 1. Specify your private location's **Name** and **Description**.
 2. Add any **Tags** you would like to associate with your private location.
+To set up a private location on a Windows service, tick the **This is a Windows Private Locations** checkbox.
 3. Choose one of your existing **API Keys**.
 Selecting an API key allows communication between your private location and Datadog.
 If you don't have an existing API key, click **Generate API key** to create one on the dedicated page.
 Only `Name` and `API key` fields are mandatory.
 4. Set access for your private location and click **Save Location and Generate Configuration File**.
 Datadog creates your private location and generates the associated configuration file.